roygopal/MEAN-STACK-BASIC-APP/README.md

 # Ecommerce Product APP
-A simple application to start on MEAN stack
+An eCommerce site to show product list using MEAN stack framework.

 ### 1. Development in progress ...